-A significant issue in refinery modeling is the different quality of SCO as compared to conventional oil.
+One issue in refinery modeling is the different quality of SCO as compared to conventional oil.
 As shown above, SCO lacks refinery bottoms.
 This will affect emissions both directly and indirectly from refining.
-Direct emissions effects would potentially cause a decrease in emissions, due to less need for CO2 intensive upgrading processes.
+Direct emissions effects would potentially cause a decrease in emissions, due to less need for CO_2 intensive upgrading processes.
 Indirect emissions effects could arise if significant amounts of SCO were imported to the EU.
 This would reduce the amount of residual oil available, which could have impacts on the bunker fuels, power generation, and industrial heat markets.
 This could have a positive impact if residual fuels were replaced with natural gas, and a negative impact if they were replaced with coal.
-These issues are discussed in more detail below.
+These issues are discussed more below, although they are not addressed in the study results because they are beyond the scope of this analysis.

-5.5 Other process emissions
+5.5 Venting, flaring, and fugitive emissions

 Emissions from venting, fugitive emissions and flaring (VFF) are unevenly addressed in the above studies.
+This is an area requiring significant additional research.

+- GREET GREET does not include non-combustion (e.g., VFF) emissions from bitumen extraction or upgrading [45, sheet "Petroleum", columns G,J].
+GHGenius does include venting and flaring emissions [61]. - GHGenius GHGenius version 3.20 contains significant updates to venting, flaring, and fugitive emissions, which significantly increases fugitive emissions for in situ production (CSS, SGAD, primary) compared to earlier versions of the model (as seen above in Figures 9 and 10.
+The model adopts reported emissions from oil sands operations as collected by ERCB datasets (ERCB dataset ST-60).
+These emissions amount in baseline year (2000) to some 37 m3 per m3 of bitumen produced, which are controlled over time to significantly lower values using control factors. - Jacobs Jacobs does not include VFF emissions from oil sands production (all oil sands and thermal EOR pathways assigned VFF emissions of 0) [27, Table 8.7].
+It is not known if these emissions sources are included in aggregate extraction emissions.

-GREET does not include non-combustion (e.g., VFF) emissions from bitumen extraction or upgrading [40, sheet "Petroleum", columns G,J].
-GHGenius does include venting and flaring emissions [52].
-Jacobs does not explictly include VFF emissions from oil sands production; it is not known if these emissions sources are included in aggregate extraction emissions [26, Table 8.7].
-TIAX does include VFF emissions, of 0.5 to 3.3 gCO2eq./MJ [19, Table 6.3].
-These emissions are from regulatory documents related to the Horizon oil sands mine.
-NETL does include venting and flaring generally [45, e.g., Figures 2.1, 2.2], but does not describe method for estimating bitumen VFF emissions.
-It is unclear if CERA explicitly includes venting and flaring emissions.
+- TIAX TIAX includes VFF emissions, of 0.5 to 3.3 gCO2eq./MJ [19, Table 6.3].
+These emissions are from regulatory documents related to the Horizon oil sands mine. - NETL NETL does include venting and flaring generally [50, e.g., Figures 2.1, 2.2], but does not describe method for estimating bitumen VFF emissions.
+It is unclear if CERA explicitly includes venting and flaring emissions. - CERA CERA does not explicitly report VFF emissions [51, Table A-8] and it is unclear if VFF emissions are included in extraction or processing stages.